amelieLePanda/Mario_ALife_Master_Thesis/README.md

 # Enhancing Artificial Intelligence Systems through ALife Principles and Generative Models: A Case Study with Super Mario Bros
-# A minimal example of a VAE for Mario

 GAN, DCGAN, Minimal VAE and MarioGPT can be located in the 'models' folder.
 Each folder includes the main scripts such as: